my-language-skills/open-badges-framework/doc/documentation-technical.md

 ### Manage Roles and Cappabilities
 --- https://es.wordpress.org/plugins/wp-user-groups/ ----

 OpenBadgesFramework offer 3 types of roles with different cappabilities:
+(Out of the box, the OBF roles is Subscriber as just the wordpress *Read* cappability is activated)
 * Student
   * read (a WP cappability)
   * obf_send_self (allow to self send of badges)